 - 1 bell pepper cut into chunky wedges

 - Add dried oregano, dried basil, onion powder, garlic granules, and salt to food processor.
 Blend until fully combined.
+Taste the hummus.
+If it needs another pop of flavor or is too thick, add more aquafaba (to thin it), sun-dried tomatoes or sun-dried tomato oil, or tahini.

 - Move the hummus to a serving bowl.
 Drizzle with a teaspoon of oil from sun-dried tomato jar and a pinch of red pepper flakes (optional).